 Every spring LUSC conducts evaluations for travel team placement for the following year’s fall and spring seasons.
 If your child decides to participate in the travel program in the fall OR the spring, these data are very important in the placement process.

-Click here to see the evaluation dates and times by age group: http://lexingtonunited.org/S17/evaluations.htm.
-Note goalkeeper evaluations on May 19 (see FAQ below).
+See the Schedules page to see the evaluation dates and times by age group.
+Note the special goalkeeper evaluations also (see FAQ below).

 - Please arrive 20 minutes ahead of time and sign in (look for the table near the field).
 Your child must sign in to participate.

 - There is no fee associated with the evaluation.

 - Please make sure you attend the session for your child’s NEXT YEAR age group/division.
 If you are unsure, please see the LUSC Age Group Policy.

 - Participating in the evaluation is not the same as registering for the fall travel program.
 Fall travel soccer registration usually opens in early May, and must be completed by the registration deadline, typically in early June.

 The LUSC Evaluations involve mostly placing players in small-sided games (3v3 to 6v6).
 There will also be additional activity-based stations.
 Small-sided games provide players with the opportunity to have maximum touches on the ball as well as the opportunity to make numerous decisions in a game-like environment in a short period of time.
 The other stations will be familiar activities to what LUSC players typically participate in at practices.
 Evaluators will be observing a players comfort level on the ball (technique), decision making ability (tactical ability), and athleticism.